kenta-aktsk/for_ecto_upgrade/README.md

 ## Environment variables

-If you want to use guardian, social login, SES email, you need to set environment variables like below:
+If you want to use guardian, social login, SES email, ElasticSearch(AWS ElasticSearch Service), you need to set environment variables like below:

 ```bash
 # ~/.bash_profile